 “Wimpy!
 Wimpy!
 Wimpy!” she declared as she pounded three times on my desk.
 Giggling erupted from the girls in our corner of the 3rd grade classroom.

 I rolled my eyes.
-It was mean but most of all, I thought it was stupid.
+It was mean.
 This girl had set her sites on knobby kneed, curly haired, freckle faced, me.
 I was not happy about it.
 I turned my head towards the teacher and ignored her.
 I wouldn’t give her the satisfaction of shaking me.

 God says He created our inmost being and knit us in our mother’s womb.
 (Psalm 139:13 ).

 He created some to be the hefty and others to be the wimpy.
 I don’t mind being the wimpy when I think about David and Goliath .
 David was the wimpy.
 He didn’t stand a chance against a giant like Goliath but David knew that he was created by God and his stature didn’t matter in this battle.